santu14/Online-Offline-Budget-Tracker/README.md

 # Installation
 No installation needed.
 # Usage
- - Enter the name of your transaction - add a price - select subtract or add - watch as the graph displays your budget data
+ - Enter the name of your transaction
+ - Add a price
+ - Select subtract or add
+ - Watch as the graph displays your budget data
 # Contributing
 No guidelines for contributing.
 # Test